loader-logo

 4. Dependency on light: Photosynthesis can only occur in the presence of light, while respiration happens continuously, day or night.

 Despite these differences, photosynthesis and respiration are interconnected.
-The glucose and oxygen produced by photosynthesis are used in respiration, while the carbon dioxide produced in respiration is used in photosynthesis.
-This elegant cycle allows life on Earth to flourish and is a beautiful example of how different processes in nature are interconnected.
+Organisms use the glucose and oxygen produced by photosynthesis in respiration, while plants use the carbon dioxide produced in respiration for photosynthesis.
+This elegant cycle allows life on Earth to flourish and beautifully exemplifies how different processes in nature are interconnected.

 In conclusion, while photosynthesis and respiration may seem like opposite processes, they rely on each other in a delicate and intricate balance, creating a perfect cycle that sustains life on Earth.
 Understanding these two processes allows us to appreciate the complex interdependencies that characterise our natural world.